LispCookbook/cl-cookbook/getting-started.md

 asdf:*central-registry*
 ~~~

-A library installed here is automatically available for every project.

 #### Providing our own version of a library.
 Cloning projects.

 Given the property above, we can clone any library into the
-local-projects directory and it will be found by ASDF (and Quicklisp) and
+`~/quicklisp/local-projects/` directory and it will be found by ASDF (and Quicklisp) and
 available right-away:

 ~~~lisp